Soapmaking

 - Accurate scale for weighing ingredients

-- Heatproof container for mixing NaOH solution (old, widemouth coffeepot works well)
+- Heatproof container for mixing NaOH solution

 - Thermometer

-- Molds (heavy plastic, no aluminimum)
+- Molds (heavy plastic, no aluminium)

 - Rubber gloves